Updated: Sep 16

 She looked resplendent in her fantastic yellow coat and shiny red headband; she was for me a literal and metaphorical symbol of a bright and positive beacon; full of hope in a world where things seem so uncertain right now.
 It was clear that this woman meant business.
 I was mesmerised by her words; her dignity and the message she conveyed to us through the spoken word that is poetry.

-In her poem; The Hill We Climb she spoke her words so eloquently;
+In her poem; The Hill We Climb she spoke her words so eloquently and beautifully;

 "When day comes, we ask ourselves where can we find light in this never-ending shade?...We've braved the belly of the beast.
 We've learned that quiet isn't always peace"